-To rectify these accounting errors, we had made relevant prior year adjustments to the financial statements for the years ended 31 March 2015 and 2016 and appointed a new local auditor to perform the audit on Hang Yick's financial statements for the year ended 31 March 2017 to restate the financial statements for the year ended 31 March 2016 (as comparative figures in the financial statements for the year ended 31 March 2017).

-Hang Yick then engaged an international professional accounting firm (the "Current Tax Representative") to act as its tax representative to prepare and submit the revised tax computations for the years of assessment 2014/15 and 2015/16 ("2017 Filings") so as to inform the IRD voluntarily about the revised assessable profits for these two years.
-The 2017 Filings were submitted to the IRD on 15 November 2017.
-On 28 February 2018, the IRD issued additional profits tax assessments to Hang Yick for the years of assessment 2014/15 and 2015/16 in accordance with the 2017 Filings and the additional tax demanded totaling HK\$5.6 million, which represents the exact amount to be taxed for 2017 Filings without any penalties, was settled before the payment due date on 11 April 2018.
+We had appointed a chief financial officer in July 2017 to oversee and closely monitor the accounting and financial matters of Hang Yick, and also to revisit the accounting policy and application of the relevant accounting principles in the financial statements of Hang Yick.
+During the review of financial statements of Hang Yick for the years ended 31 March 2015 and 2016, it was noted that there were accounting errors in the financial statements in prior years, particularly in respect of revenue and expenses recognition.
+To rectify these inadvertent accounting errors, Hang Yick appointed a new local accounting firm to perform the audit on Hang Yick's financial statements for the year ended 31 March 2017 and to restate the financial statements for the years ended 31 March 2015 and 2016 (as comparative figures in the financial statements for the year ended 31 March 2017).
+Hang Yick further engaged an international accounting firm to act as its tax representatives to prepare and submit the revised tax computations for the years of assessment 2014/15 and 2015/16 ("2017 Filings") so as to inform the IRD voluntarily about the revised profits for these two years.
+The 2017 Filings were submitted to the IRD in November 2017.
+Subsequently, the IRD issued additional profits tax assessments to Hang Yick for the years of assessment 2014/15 and 2015/16 in accordance with the 2017 Filings and the additional tax demanded was settled before the payment due date.